-Prerequisites: MAT 272 Corequisites: None
+Prerequisites: MAT 272 Corequisites: None College Transfer Course

 This course introduces contemporary methods and tools for numerical analysis in engineering.
 Topics include numerical methods in differentiation, integration, root-finding, linear and non-linear regressions.
-Upon completion, students should be able to demonstrate: basic structured programming concepts involving decision making,loops, functions, and parameter passing: common numerical methods used in engineering analysis; estimation of the amount of error inherent in different numerical methods, assessment of numerical efficiency; method assessment of numerical efficiency; and convergence properties of different numerical methods.
+Upon completion, students should be able to demonstrate: basic structured programming concepts involving decision making,loops, functions, and parameter passing: common numerical methods used in engineering analysis; estimation of the amount of error inherent in different numerical methods; assessment of numerical efficiency; method assessment of numerical efficiency; and convergence properties of different numerical methods.
+This course has been approved for transfer under the CAA and ICAA as a pre-major and/or elective course requirement.